Gabry-76/Slashed-Text/README.md

 # Slashed-Text
-A simple toll for slashed text
+A simple tool for slashed text

 # How To Use
 -------------